Petra Barth, QS-Training.de

 Managers and Executives from pharmaceutical Quality Assurance and Quality Management but also Business Executives and Production Managers and those involved managing the continuity of product supply.

-Quality Metrics and beyond
+Quality Metrics and Beyond

-- Expectations in the EU
+- Expectations of the agencies

 - Quality Culture as the basis for quality improvements